 Sale Leasebacks – These transactions could possibly be the most attractive factor for the equity groups buying express car wash businesses.
 Large car wash operators will recoup a significant amount of their investment in the business by executing long-term leases and then selling off the real estate to a private investor.
 This process allows big operators to leverage their strong corporate guarantee and cash in on the value of their real estate.

-A Grand View Research report found that the global car wash services market was valued at $29.3 billion in 2021 and is expected to reach $38.6 billion by 2030, at a CAGR of 3.1 percent during the forecast period.
-The current market value sits at $29.4 billion.
-The ICA reported there were 62,700 car washes in the U.S. in 2020, and experts believe there is still room for growth.
+A Grand View Research report found that the global car wash services market was valued at $15.21 billion in 2022 and is expected to reach $23.79 billion by 2030, at a CAGR of 5.7% during the forecast period.
+IBISWorld reported that there are currently 56,773 car washes and auto detailing businesses in the U.S., which showcases an increase of 0.4% compared to 2022.

 Recently, private investors have been drawn to car washes for their attractive lease structures and depreciation benefits.
 New sale leasebacks are typically absolute NNN, with no landlord responsibilities.
 Furthermore, they have long-term leases, averaging 15 to 20 years, with annual rent increases that provide a hedge against inflation.
 Car washes are often offered below replacement costs of the building and businesses.
 Express washes typically cost anywhere from $3 million to $5 million to develop, and this cost is rising.